BS in Computer Science—Accelerated Degree Completion Program

 The ADCP is uniquely designed to match the energy and talents of professionals who have risen in the business environment without having completed their bachelor’s degree, offering a cohesive, traditional college experience for motivated adults.
 Students enter the program as part of a cohort, and graduate together as a class—meanwhile benefiting from strong personal and professional connections, career networking opportunities, and the University’s recreational resources.

 The program’s concentrated, structured course of study makes it possible to complete a BU undergraduate degree in just two years—four semesters and two summers.
-To meet the needs of busy adults and reduce commuting time, this campus-based program includes a combination of traditional classroom, blended, and online course formats.
+To meet the needs of busy adults and reduce commuting time, this campus-based program includes a combination of traditional classroom and blended formats.

-Additionally, students who achieve a grade point average (GPA) of 3.0 or higher in the program are guaranteed admission—with advanced standing—to a MET graduate degree program in computer science.
+Additionally, students who achieve a GPA of 3.0 or higher in the program are guaranteed admission to the following master’s degree programs with two courses* of advanced standing:

 Program Curriculum (total 64 credits)

-The Accelerated Degree Completion Program comprises 16 required courses.
+Accelerated Degree Completion students must complete the following 16 courses (64 credits) to earn the BS in Computer Science degree.
 Please see the Course Listing for all course descriptions.

 - MET CS 232 Programming with Java